dell/omnia/docs/source/InstallationGuides/Platform/vLLM/index.rst

 With an Ansible script, deploy vLLM on both the kube_node and kube_control_plane.
 After the deployment of vLLM, access the vllm container (AMD GPU) and import the vLLM Python package (NVIDIA GPU).
 For more information, `click here <https://docs.vllm.ai/en/latest/getting_started/installation.html>`_

-.. note:: This playbook was validated using Ubuntu 22.04 and RHEL 8.8.
+.. note:: This playbook is supported on Ubuntu 22.04 and RHEL 8.8.

 **Pre requisites**